guerindylan555-boop/Attacktest/automation/README.md

 - `scripts/` – operator entry points that will be updated to call into the modules above.
 - `hooks/` – Frida/Appium hook assets (unchanged).

-## Legacy Modules Pending Migration
+## Archived / Legacy Content
-- `sessions/` – previous restart/replay controllers; code will migrate into `session/` and `replay/` during implementation.
+- `archive/` – historical modules kept for reference (e.g. the former `automation/sessions`).
+Remove entries once downstream branches stop importing them.
-- `services/` – assorted helpers that will either move into dedicated modules or be archived if superseded.
+- `services/` – legacy orchestration helpers still required by the PySide6 control centre; refactors will fold logic into `session/` and `replay/` over time.
-- `models/` – legacy data structures; new pydantic models will live under `session/`, `replay/`, or `ui_catalog/`.
+- `models/` – data structures that continue to back the GUI and token workflows.
+Use alongside the new modules until a dedicated data layer replaces them.
-- `recordings/` & `ui/` – existing assets that will be reviewed and relocated or archived in later hygiene tasks.
+- `recordings/` & `ui/` – existing assets retained for backward-compatible inspection and GUI support.

-Migration tasks are tracked in `specs/005-i-want-to/tasks.md` (see T020).
-Until those tasks are completed, both the new and legacy modules coexist.
-New code MUST target the module layout above.
+New code MUST target the active modules listed above.
+When retiring older helpers, move them into `automation/archive/` so historical branches retain a breadcrumb without polluting the primary automation surface.